Writing Within Walls Mentoring Programme

 Writing Within Walls so far, we have...

-• Published 15+ authors as part of our Writing Within Walls collection
+• Published 40 authors as part of our two Writing Within Walls collections

 • Matched up mentees with literary agencies, publishers and experienced authors across the UK to introduce them to the publishing industry